 From 2004 to 2013, Mr. Brodsky served as an Assistant United States Attorney in the United States Attorney’s Office for the Southern District of New York.
-For over 6 of those years, Mr. Brodsky was a member of the Securities and Commodities Fraud Task Force, and investigated and prosecuted a wide range of fraud including insider trading, accounting fraud, investment adviser fraud, commodities fraud, options backdating, market manipulation, broker bribery, hedge fund frauds, and Ponzi schemes; mail/wire fraud; money laundering; and obstruction.
+During 6 of those years, Mr. Brodsky was a member of the Securities and Commodities Fraud Task Force and investigated and prosecuted a wide range of fraud including insider trading, accounting fraud, investment adviser fraud, commodities fraud, options backdating, market manipulation, broker bribery, hedge fund frauds, and Ponzi schemes; mail/wire fraud; money laundering; and obstruction.
 Mr. Brodsky also coordinated parallel civil proceedings with the SEC, bankruptcy trustees, and court-appointed receivers, and he litigated criminal forfeiture proceedings.
-He is a leading national expert on insider trading investigations after successfully prosecuting with others more than 50 individuals for insider trading crimes; using wiretaps in an insider trading trial for the first time in U.S. history; prosecuting the first matchmaking insider trading case in U.S. history; and authoring the first federal wiretaps on a conference line in U.S. history.
+He is a leading national expert on insider trading investigations after successfully prosecuting more than 50 individuals for insider trading crimes; using wiretaps in an insider trading trial for the first time in U.S. history; prosecuting the first matchmaking insider trading case in U.S. history; and authoring the first federal wiretaps on a conference line in U.S. history.

 The following are Mr. Brodsky’s representative matters as a federal prosecutor: